 - Artificially Limit S/4HANA to HANA: Here, SAP took its best-selling ERP system and, in the new version, called S/4HANA, limited it only to HANA.
 This was always an anti-competitive move, as there was never any true technical reason to perform this limitation.
-But as usual, the Federal Trade Commission, as well as the European Trade Commission, were not paying attention and did not step in.
+But as usual, the Federal Trade Commission and the European Trade Commission were not paying attention and did not step in.
 The concept was that many customers would migrate to S/4HANA, and then they would be forced into purchasing HANA.
-But that approach has not yet worked out as S/4HANA adoptions have been incredibly low, which is covered in the article, How SAP Controls Perceptions with Customer Numbers.
+But that approach has not yet worked out as S/4HANA adoptions have been incredibly low, covered in the article, How SAP Controls Perceptions with Customer Numbers.

 - Penetrate and Radiate: SAP’s had a follow-on strategy after getting HANA into the data layer.
-SAP has all types of follow-on databases and products that intended to pitch to customers after they had purchased HANA.
-One of the issues with HANA is that SAP does not divulge all of the components that are necessary to run HANA when one buys a copy of HANA.
+SAP has all types of follow-on databases and products intended to pitch to customers after purchasing HANA.
+One of the issues with HANA is that SAP does not divulge all of the necessary components to run HANA when one buys a copy of HANA.
 The customer finds out about complementary products after they have made the purchase.
-But secondly, SAP had positioned lagging databases, such as SAP IQ, formally Sybase IQ to perform data archiving for HANA.
-The argument was going to be that SAP IQ communicated much better to HANA, and this would, the plan went, force out database companies that were much better at archival, in favor of SQP IQ.
+But secondly, SAP had positioned lagging databases, such as SAP IQ, formally Sybase IQ, to perform data archiving for HANA.
+The argument was that SAP IQ communicated much better to HANA, and this would, the plan went, force out database companies that were much better at archival in favor of SQP IQ.

 SAP’s Plan to Grow Into the Database Layer

 SAP’s move into the database layer was based on inaccurate information.
 Oracle acquired its way into the application layer.
-This is something I am not a fan of for several reasons: as acquisitions lead to concentrations of markets, and concentrations of markets invariably lead to less competition and lock-in.
+I am not a fan of this for several reasons: as acquisitions lead to concentrations of markets, and concentrations of markets invariably lead to less competition and lock-in.